 While diamonds are forever, they are not always perfect.
 Pretty much all diamonds will have some sort of blemishes or inclusions.
 There are six different categories that test for clarity: flawless, internally flawless, very very slightly included diamonds, very slightly included diamonds, slightly included, and included diamonds.
 Flawless diamonds are very rare and as a result, have a very high price.
 If you're looking at diamond clarity ranging from flawless to very slightly included, your naked eye most likely won't see any inclusions.
-The Blue Nile recommends you start your search with very slightly included or slightly included clarity as it's not too visible and also won't break the bank.1
+The Blue Nile recommends you start your search with very slightly included or slightly included clarity as it's not too visible and also won't break the bank.

 If you're wondering why a diamond sparkles, it's because of the cut.
 There are four different types of cut: ideal/excellent, very good, good, fair, and poor.
 The cut determines how much light gets reflected.
 Excellent/ideal cuts are those that are rare and reflect a lot of light making your diamond sparkle to its fullest.
 It's also the most expensive.
-Very good cuts are those that reflect a little bit less light as that of excellent/ideal cuts.
+Very good cuts are those that reflect a little bit less light than excellent/ideal cuts.
 The amount of light getting reflected goes down as you go through the other cuts.

 Photo: This Modern Love Photography